 Has your dentist or hygienist ever really shown you how to floss?
 Daily brushing and flossing keeps your teeth and gums clear of the food and bacteria that breeds gum disease and tooth decay.
 Following the American Dental Association’s recommendation of brushing at least twice a day and flossing once a day is crucial for good oral health.

 You should brush for two minutes, taking care not to brush too aggressively.
 Brushing your teeth aggressively doesn’t yield better dental health, nor does it remove plaque any better.
 Flossing properly requires extra effort, but by following the steps provided, you will be doing it perfectly.

 Step by Step Instructions on How to Floss

-Measure about 18 – 36 inches (at least the length of your arm) of string and twist one to two inches of the ends around the index finger of one hand and the thumb of the other.
-This ensures you have a solid grip and enough floss to cleanse crevices between teeth with a clean section of the string.
+Measure about 18 – 48 inches (at least the length of your arm) of string and twist one to two inches of the ends around the index finger of one hand and the thumb of the other.
+This ensures you hold the floss with a solid grip.
+It also will be long enough to cleanse crevices between all of the teeth with a clean section of the string.
 If you take a longer piece of string, you can wrap it around your hands and direct it with your thumbs and index fingers.
 Some people prefer to control the string with their middle fingers.

-Floss all of your teeth.
+Floss all of your teeth on both sides.
 Use a clean section of string between each set of teeth to avoid adding more plaque and food particles to spaces between teeth.
 To keep track of your progress, always move from one side to the other.
 For instance, start on your upper left molars and go all the way around to your right molars.
 Then do the lower arch molar to molar.

 If questions about proper cleaning technique remain, talk to Dr. Fondriest.
 Discover what dental hygiene products are right for you, and have your mouth cleaning techniques work evaluated at our office.
 Call (847) 234-0517 to schedule an appointment.